 Vitamin E is a natural, lipid-soluble vitamin of vegetable origin.
-Vitamin E comprises a group of lipid-soluble substances that are divided as tocopherols and tocotrienols.
-Vitamin E is primarily in foods that contain fat.
+Vitamin E comprises a group of lipid-soluble substances grouped as tocopherols and tocotrienols.
+Vitamin E is primarily found in foods that contain fat.
 The two most prevalent types of vitamin E are alpha- and beta-tocopherol.
-Alpha-tocopherol is considered the most active form.
-Vitamin pills typically contain either dl-alpha-tocopherol or d-alpha-tocopherol, and the latter is the bioidentical form of the vitamin.
+Alpha-tocopherol is considered to be the most active form.
+Vitamin pills typically contain either dl-alpha-tocopherol or d-alpha-tocopherol.
+The latter is the bio-identical form of the vitamin.

 Milligrams and international units

-Vitamin is measured in milligrams (mg) and international units (IU).
+Vitamin E is measured in milligrams (mg) or international units (IU).

 1 mg of d-alpha-tocopherol = 1.49 IU